sbrunk/jena-android/README.md

   1. Run Proguard on every build (even on development builds).
   2. Use the new multi dex class loader that is available since Android 5.0.
 See https://developer.android.com/tools/building/multidex.html for details.

+Have a look at the example project to see how it can be done.